two-point-five/provider-engine/README.md

-# Bitski ProviderEngine
+# TwoPointFive ProviderEngine

-Bitski's ProviderEngine is a refactored version of Metamask's original provider engine library.
-This is the base of the Bitski Javascript SDKs (both browser and node).
+TwoPointFive's ProviderEngine is a refactored version of Metamask's original provider engine library.
+This is the base of the TwoPointFive Javascript SDKs (both browser and node).

-### Installation

-`npm install @bitski/provider-engine`

 ### Differences from original package